 - Uninstall Mac apps using Finder: For other apps

-- How to completely uninstall an app on Mac
+- Completely uninstall an app on Mac using the native uninstaller

 - What to do when Mac apps won’t delete?

 How to uninstall Mac apps: For App Store apps

 - Open Launchpad.
 You may also press command + space bar and type Launchpad.